 Ah, vending machines.
 Throughout our childhoods, they’ve provided us with soda pop and chocolate, crunchy granola bars and potato chips.
 Nowadays, the good old, rickety, loud vending machine has transformed into a stand-alone consumerist vessel of the future.
 We can buy things like iPhones, underwear and extremely fancy champagne in vending machines.
 As of 2020, we can add weed to the list of items available to purchase through a machine.
 Yes, that’s right.
 Cannabis vending machines have touched down in the United States.
 But these machines are not the bright red, branded Coca-Cola vending machines of bygone eras, these are fully automated, age-verifying, climate-controlled cannabis dispensing machines.
 Here’s what you should know about a recreational or medical cannabis vending machine license.

 The first machine of its kind was put to the test in Colorado and multiple manufacturers followed the trend.
-Now, there are different brands of machines and kiosks tailored specifically for marijuana retail.
+Now, there are different brands of machines and kiosks tailored specifically for marijuana retail in cannabis-friendly cities across the US!
 This automated retail trend was further pushed by the onset of COVID-19 and the need for socially distanced retail experiences.
 Even now, as social distancing becomes less prevalent, these machines have the capacity to transform the cannabis retail landscape by creating fast and efficient means of purchasing cannabis products.
 For customers that don’t need the one-on-one guidance of a budtender, or for those individuals living in rural communities that don’t have the capacity to support a full, brick and mortar dispensary, cannabis vending machines are a one stop shop.

 We’re excited about this new trend in cannabis retail, so here’s everything you need to know about cannabis vending machines.